Skip to content

 Ball Tracking

-• TrackBalls: Boolean indicating whether to track balls in this device (Default: True)
+• ExcludeFromBallSearch: Boolean indicating whether to exclude this device from ball search operations (Default: False)

 Debug Settings